Tinfoil Hat Linux: Applications

 THL can be used on most modern PCs using the x86 processor architecture.
-For example, one might install it on a computer that is kept in a locked room, not connected to any network, and used only for cryptographically signing keys.
-It is fairly easy to create the Tinfoil Hat booting floppy with Microsoft Windows.
 Verifying the checksum can pose a greater challenge.
 The text of the documentation is salted with a few jokes, the humor working in stark contrast to the serious and paranoiac tone of the surrounding text.
 The very name of the distribution pokes fun at itself, as Tinfoil Hats are commonly ascribed to paranoiacs as a method of protecting oneself from mind-control waves.

 Tinfoil Hat Linux requires one to work in a text-only environment in Linux, electing to start users with a Bourne shell, the text editor vi, and with no graphical user interface.
 It uses BusyBox instead of the normal Util-Linux, the GNU Core Utilities (formerly known as FileUtils, ShellUtils, and TextUtils), and other common Unix tools.
 Tinfoil Hat also offers the GNU nano text editor.